torvalds/linux/Documentation/dev-tools/kgdb.rst

 feature.

-Kgdb supports using the gdb serial protocol to send console messages to the debugger when the debugger is connected and running.
+Kgdb supports using the gdb serial protocol to send console messages to the deger when the deger is connected and running.
 There are two ways to activate this feature.

 1. Activate with the kernel command line option::